Ryan Gander’s Night At The Museum

 I loved this exhibition, and at times felt as if some of the pieces were a vistor enjoying the art along side me and not part of the exhibition.

 I then went for a look around the main museum as it had been many years since I had last visited, I was very disappointed, gone were the dinosaurs, rocks and minerals, old toy’s, stuffed animals, replaced by modern history and lot’s of things for children to play with.
-I understand that places have to move with the times, but it really feels like the place has lost it’s sole.
+I understand that places have to move with the times, but it really feels like the place has lost it’s soul.

 The thing they can’t change is the architecture, the building still has a wonderful round room, wrought iron beams and old gas lighting.